Do you like money?

-Christian, when biblical vision is demonstrated, you should willingly get behind a God-sized mission that’s making a difference.
+Christian, when biblical vision is demonstrated, you should willingly get behind ministry that’s making a difference.

 7. Money is a topic that Jesus did not shy away from.
 It appears that modern Christian leaders (myself included) are lightweights on this spiritual subject.
 We have failed to consistently teach today’s believers about the true connectedness of money and our hearts for fear of offending them.
 What often happens is that we wait until ministry is in a bind and then approach the topic in an agitated manner.

 Christian, if the truths of God’s Word about the proper stewardship of treasure offends you, then you’ll have to take it up with the author of the Bible.

 I’ll end with this explanation.
 Many of my readers are pastors, ministers, and other various church leaders.
 Therefore, I didn’t list the abundant Scripture references available.
 Feel free to add them and your own personal edits to this list for your next teaching session.

 Thank you for reading and sharing these seven truths with others.